Skip to main content

 It was mine for 5 bucks.
 And they fit nicely in four-pocket pages.

 We continued on to near the other end of the mall.
 Angus, who was being more observant than me, spotted a card shop in the mall and it was kind of bustling.
-As I mentioned before, I had no idea what stores were in the mall.
+As I mentioned before, I had no idea what stores were there.
 But this caused me to recall that my wife mentioned one time recently that there was a card shop in the mall now.
 I made a mental note -- and then obviously it fell out of my head.

 The shop had both sports cards and Magic/Pokemon/whatever cards.
 Angus found a $5 binder with the 1980 Topps Super card set in it.
 Had I not acquired that last year, I would've been right on it.